Kevin-Estrada/AdventOfCode2023/README.md

 - Part 2: Started working on this but have not finished yet.

 ## Day 5:
+- Part 1: Finished and got gold star (Used help).
+- Part 2: Finished and got gold star (Used help).

+## Day 6:
 - Part 1: TODO
 - Part 2: TODO